 The airport at Kai Tak was relocated to Chek Lap Kok in July 1998.
 The relocation has offered a good opportunity for major development in the Metro Area.

 A Feasibility Study was completed in 1998 followed by a revised scheme in 2001 based on the public concerns over harbour reclamation.
 Nonetheless, the Court of Final Appeal’s ruling of January 2004 states that any proposed reclamation could only be sought in the “overriding public interest”.
 As a result, Government in 2004 commissioned the Kai Tak Planning Review with “zero reclamation” as the starting point to carry out an extensive 3-stage Public Participation Programme, arriving at a Preliminary Outline Development Plan (PODP).
 After rounds of public consultation and with the guidance of the Town Planning Board, the statutory Kai Tak Outline Zoning Plan (Kai Tak OZP) was formulated in 2007 with subsequent changes made in 2009.
 By taking into account public’s aspirations to preserve the Lung Tsun Stone Bridge remnants in-situ and to have better access to the precious harbourfront spaces for public enjoyment, subsequent amendments reflecting urban design planning enhancement were approved in 2012 and manifested in the Kai Tak OZP (S/K22/4).
-In response to the new planning circumstances, societal needs and public aspirations, further amendments were made and approved in 2018 and were manifested in the latest Kai Tak OZP (S/K22/4).
+In response to the new planning circumstances, societal needs and public aspirations, further amendments were made and approved in 2018 and were manifested in the latest Kai Tak OZP (S/K22/6).